FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/To-Dos.md

 - [x] Plane Classes.
 - [ ] Flak rounds for bombers and ground units
 - [x] add owners to bullets.
-- [ ] Bound the playable area.
+- [ ] Levels and Missions
+	- [x] Create the base level scene
-	- [ ] Add world
+	- [ ] Create the level_resource
-	- [ ] Add world limits
+		- [ ] Add level limits
 			- [ ] Limits only apply to non-player planes.
 Player-controlled planes will only be given a warning saying that you are leaving the combat area.
-The AI planes, if they exceed the world limits, they will be forced to make a sharp U-turn.
+The AI planes, if they exceed the level limits, they will be forced to make a sharp U-turn.
-	- [ ] Add world art.
+		- [ ] Add level art.
+	- [ ] Create the mission_resource
+	- [ ] Create a Single level and make a mission.
+		- [ ] Add level and assign level resource
+		- [ ] Assign Mission
+		- [ ] Place ground targets
+			- [ ] placement of ground targets should be on the same parallax layer as the ground.
+- [ ] Create the ground targets.
 - [x] Add throttling for enemies if their target is too far away.
 - [ ] Shot criticality
 	- [x] Not all bullet hits do the same amount of damage